stevetayloruk/docs.particular.net/nservicebus/scheduling/index.md

 {{WARNING:

-Scheduling a task depends on [delayed delivery](/nservicebus/messaging/delayed-delivery.md).
-If the delayed delivery operation fails, the Scheduler will be interrupted and a `ScheduledTask` message will be forwarded to the error queue.
-When this happens the scheduled task will stop executing unless the `ScheduledTask` message is retried.
+Under certain failure scenarios, the scheduled task can stop firing until the endpoint is restarted.

 The Scheduler leverages the queuing system to trigger scheduled actions.
-Under heavy load there may be some disparity between the expected time of a scheduled action and execution time due to the delay between timeout messages being generated and processed.
-On approach to mitigating this behavior is to run the Scheduler in a dedicated endpoint so that appropriate resource allocation can put in place to ensure timely execution of scheduled actions.
-Or, alternatively, use a difference scheduling technology, for example:
+Under heavy load, there may be some disparity between the expected time of a scheduled action and execution time due to the delay between timeout messages being generated and processed.
+This behavior can be mitigated by running the Scheduler in a dedicated endpoint so that appropriate resource allocation can put in place.

+Whenever a timely and/or fully-reliable scheduling is needed, it is recommended to use a dedicated scheduling technology, for example:

  * A [.NET Timer](https://msdn.microsoft.com/en-us/library/system.threading.timer.aspx).
  * [Quartz.NET](https://www.quartz-scheduler.net/).
 See [Quartz.NET Sample](/samples/scheduling/quartz/).